 Can I sell a junk car for cash that is not mine?

 Legally, you cannot sell a junk vehicle that is not yours.
-However, there are ways to assert ownership over a vehicle that is not currently in your name.
-There are many reasons why a person may come to possess a vehicle that is not titled or registered to them, such as an involuntary transfer.
-Involuntary transfers refer to title transfers of vehicles that have been abandoned or seized by a government entity/lienholder due to bankruptcy or unpaid debts.
+However, there are ways to assert ownership over a vehicle not currently in your name.
+There are many reasons a person may come to possess a vehicle that is not titled or registered to them, such as an involuntary transfer.
+Involuntary transfers refer to title transfers of vehicles abandoned or seized by a government entity/lienholder due to bankruptcy or unpaid debts.
 Laws regarding involuntary transfers differ from state to state, so it is important to inform yourself about the details of the laws so you can proceed accordingly.

 How to sell a junk car that is not mine

 Selling a junk car that isn’t yours requires you to claim the vehicle legally.
 This is possible by getting the vehicle title transferred to your name.
 Vehicle title transfers can be initiated by the original vehicle owner or a government entity that has seized the vehicle due to abandonment, bankruptcy, or unpaid debts.
-Once you are in possession of the vehicle title, you can arrange your paperwork.
+Once you have the vehicle title, you can arrange your paperwork.
 Proof of ownership must be established when selling any vehicle for cash.
 This document tends to be the vehicle title, but it can also be a bill of sale or vehicle registration.

 After your proof of ownership is in order, you can start looking up junk car buyers in your area and gathering price quotes for your junk vehicle.
 When the best possible offer is chosen, an agreement between the buyer and seller is made concerning pick-up or delivery methods and dates.
 From there, the vehicle title and the junk car will be transferred to the new owner, and payment for the vehicle will be given.